khalid-hussain/shaheen/chap19.md

 No. You do not have the permission to go and duel with him."

 The cavalier from Granada removed his aventail as he approached close to the gate of the city.
 The guards lowered their heads in his respect.
-This was Moosa Bin Abi Ghassan.
+This was Musa Bin Abi Ghassan.
 The last sword of the Muslims of Granada.

 Abu Dawood stood in front of Ferdinand.
 In a state of extreme helplessness, he